 - You should know the basics regarding the cardiorespiratory system as well as how training can enhance cardiac output and VO2 Max as well as resting heart rate.

 - You absolutely should learn about the primary muscles in the body that contribute to movement and stabilization.
-You should understand about agonists, antagonists and synergists and the various types of muscle contractions (concentric, isometric and eccentric).
+You should understand agonists, antagonists, and synergists and the various types of muscle contractions (concentric, isometric, and eccentric).

 - You don’t “need” to know the origin and insertion of every muscle but you should know the basic “functions” of the primary muscles (for ex. the Glutes primarily extends the hip and also contributes to external rotation, it also can assist in hip adduction though that is not a primary function).

 I do want to add that although you probably won’t end up seeing any origin and insertion questions on the exam, I do recommend trying to continue to become more and more familiar with them because it really does help to understand how the muscles function.
 For example, knowing this can help you understand why the teres minor contributes to external rotation and the teres major to internal rotation (among its other functions).